To Register for our June film of the series: https://us02web.zoom.us/webinar/register/WN_qBVRrm_OQ8-BCQPkgVz7Ww

 From April to August, three of Modesto’s preeminent arts organizations will bring to the community monthly evenings dedicated to this unique and popular movie style.
 Film Noir describes classic American black-and-white movies of the 1940s and 50s, which feature dangerous deeds and love gone wrong, hardboiled detectives and deadly women, snappy dialogue, and bold camerawork.

 People are invited to screen the radio shows, as well as the films themselves.
+We are also excited to also announce and encourage our one-off IN-PERSON showings of the films.
 The State Theatre will host a free recorded lecture about each film and an online discussion of the film and its radio play adaptation.
 State Theatre Executive Director Kirstie Boyett will moderate the online Zoom discussions, whose guests will include the play directors, cast members, and technical specialists who brought these radio plays to life.
 Links to the events, as well as readings about the history and influence of Film Noir, will be found on the State Theatre website.

 On June 10th, the lecture will explore Anatole Litvak’s 1948 film Sorry, Wrong Number.
 The June 17th discussion will focus on the film and its PTP radio play adaptation, inviting the Prospect’s actors and technicians to talk about the project.